storkjs/data-grid/README.md

 _dblselect_: same as _select_ but emitted when user double clicks the grid. :small_orange_diamond:_notice: on the first click of the double-click a `select` event is still emitted and then on the second click a `dblclick` event is emitted._

+_enter-select_: same as _select_ but emitted when user presses ENTER for selecting data on the grid.

 _data-click_: when the user performs a full click on something from the grid. this event has a _detail_ object containing four properties - the index of the selected data (`event.detail.dataIndex`), the row's data object (`event.detail.rowData`), the selected column (`event.detail.column`) and whether it is a select or un-select (`event.detail.isSelect`).
 Example:
 ```javascript
 myGrid.addEventListener("data-click", function(e) {